 This NPR podcast tries to explain the economy twice a week. .
 The team behind this podcast tries to tell you what’s going on with the economy, while you actually have a fun time.
 And if you ask me, their twice-weekly episodes are kinda fun.

-Then some not data favorites: Reply All features internet-related stories, the The Mystery Show where personal mysteries are solved; and Invisibilia about everything you can’t see.
+Then some not data favorites: Reply All features internet-related stories, the The Mystery Show where personal mysteries are solved; and Invisibilia about the invisible forces, like ideas, beliefs, assumptions and emotions, that control human behavior.
 Have fun listening!

 PS.
 Do you have your own recommendation for data journalists?
 Please share it in the comments.
 Thanks!